LoayOmar/Custom_Calendar_Viewer/README.md

 * you can use your own style for each text.
 * The package have animation when you moving between months.
 * With this package really you will be able to control your calendar view.
+* You can handel the color for each active day.
+* You can use Tooltip to give more info about this day.

 ## Getting started